Last updated June 2020.

 ✓ Mobile or printable pass option

-The Chicago CityPASS is a pre-paid booklet of tickets which gives you FREE fast-track entry to the following attractions:
+The Chicago CityPASS is a pre-paid booklet of tickets which gives you FREE fast-track entry to the top 5 attractions in the city.
+This includes:

 - 360 Chicago* – Express Entry OR Museum of Science and Industry*